Rosuav/choc/docs.md

   background where it's blocking access to the rest of the document) will close the dialog.
 If the string `"formless"`, this applies only when the dialog doesn't contain a `form` element.
+* `methods` - if true, will add methods to all DOM elements.
+Use value of 1, as future expansion may give different meaning to higher numbers.
+See below for methods added.

+Note that this function can be imported and called under the name `fix_dialogs` for compatibility with older versions of the Chocolate Factory.

+#### Additional DOM methods added

+`apply_fixes({methods: 1})` will add the following method to all DOM elements:

+* `elem.closest_data("foo")` is approximately equivalent to `elem.closest("[data-foo]").dataset.foo`
+  but will return `null` if no parent element has this data attribute.

 ### `lindt` - Construct an element template